-Join Jean-Baptiste Fressoz as he shares his concerns about the need for a green transition and show how our industrial history has been based on a symbiosis, with each major energy source feeding off the others.
+Jean-Baptiste Fressoz shared his concerns about the need for a green transition and show how our industrial history has been based on a symbiosis, with each major energy source feeding off the others.

 It is customary to think of our relationship with energy as one of transition: wood being replaced by coal, coal by oil, oil by nuclear and then all by green sources.
 Far from the industrial era having undergone a series of transformations, each new phase has remained almost totally intertwined with the previous one, so the very idea of transition is proving to be misguided.